What is a MROC? And Why Should I Care?

 Short-term MROCs tend to fun and active forums with diverse participants, and they may have much in common, as no one labors over the recruitment process.
 Since they are easy and quick to set up, these ad hoc MROCs also tend to be cost-effective .

+The type of research objectives that interface well with these instant MROCs include concept testing, useability questions, open-ended reactions to a limited set of stimuli.
 Moreover, the use of physical stimuli is a problem since digitally transmitted imagery is the rule, and it is not always sufficient for solid research outcomes.
 Body language and tone of voice are not typically part of the ad hoc formula, even when the techniques are not completely asynchronous.
 Also, a primary criterion of the research objectives is that they not be complicated, and they would lend themselves to traditional research methods if cost and time were not issues.

 Freund, N. M (2013, May) Guideposts for a Fresh Path: Thoughts on Using the New Online Qualitative Tools, Quirk's Marketing Research Review.